jreinhardt/thingcollector/README.md

     git pull -s recursive -X theirs upstream master git push

-The data that the tracker collected is left untouched, unless there was a database schema change, in which case instructions will be provided.
+The data that the tracker collected is automatically reindex if necessary.